-The Board will provide the Minister with a written report on its assessment of the application against the requirements of the ITAA97.
+The Board will provide the Minister or the Minister's delegate with a written report on its assessment of the application against the requirements of the ITAA97.

-The Minister will consider the Board's report and make determinations on whether or not to certify the production and the level of QAPE related to PDV.
+The Minister or the Minister's delegate will consider the Board's report and make determinations on whether or not to certify the production and the level of QAPE related to PDV.